-- A. UUP Agreement - B. Board of Trustees Policies - C. Library Personnel Policy Procedures This document - D. Library Faculty By-Laws - E. Program for Assisting Library Faculty Progress Toward Promotion and Continuing Appointment - EF.
-Cover memorandum from the Director of Libraries explaining the significance of the above documents and encouraging faculty to begin planning progress toward promotion and continuing appointment - FG.
-For Library Faculty without continuing appointment: notification of date of mandatory review for continuing appointment. - II.
+- A. UUP Agreement - B. Board of Trustees Policies - C. This document - D. Library Faculty By-Laws - E. Cover memorandum from the Director of Libraries explaining the significance of the above documents and encouraging faculty to begin planning progress toward promotion and continuing appointment - F. For Library Faculty without continuing appointment: notification of date of mandatory review for continuing appointment. - II.
 Program for Mentoring Library Faculty Without Continuing Appointment - A. The Committee of three tenured faculty should be set up by the beginning of the candidate's second year as faculty member.
 The candidate's supervisor should meet with the candidate to discuss names of librarians to be considered as mentors.
-After this, the Director, in consultation with the junior faculty member, appoints members to the Committee. - B. It is recommended that the Committee include no more than one faculty member from the junior member's unit. - C. After a preliminary meeting with the Mentoring Committee, the junior member is expected to present a biographic file to the Committee.
+After this, the Director, in consultation with the junior faculty member, appoints members to the Committee.
+The candidate and his/her supervisor should meet and discuss the names of librarians to be invited to serve as mentors.
+Once three have accepted the invitation, a list with their names should be forwarded to the Director, who then makes the appointments. - B. It is recommended that the Committee include no more than one faculty member from the junior member's unit. - C. After a preliminary meeting with the Mentoring Committee, the junior member is expected to present a Beiographic Ffile to the Committee.
 This file may be based upon a file prepared for promotion, if that is available.
-It should be, insofar as possible, in conformity with the guidelines for Candidacy Files stated in the "Library Personnel Policy Procedures." outlined in Appendices IV and V. - D. The Committee conducts an informal but thorough and confidential review of the junior member's progress toward tenure/promotion. - E. The Committee, after reviewing the file and seeking additional information from the junior member or others, conducts an interview with the junior member, the purpose of which is to discuss, in detail, the junior member's readiness for tenure/promotion review with respect to the Library's six criteria for continuing appointment and promotion. - F. The Mentoring Committee will meet with the candidate to discuss the promotion procedure, documentation, criteria, schedule, etc. The Committee reviews the candidate's files and makes recommendations concerning contents, format, etc. The Committee will also advise the candidate on his/her strengths and weaknesses and how they may be addressed.
+It should be, insofar as possible, in conformity with the guidelines for Candidacy Files outlined in Appendices IV and V. - D. The Committee conducts an informal but thorough and confidential review of the junior member's progress toward tenure/promotion.